LeoNatan/LNPopupController/README.md

 <p align="center"><img src="./Supplements/popup_transitions.gif" width="414"/></p>

-Transitions are opt-in and require you either use an `LNPopupImageView` image view in your popup content, which is discovered automatically by the system, or provide a view that will serve as the transition target/source by implementing `viewForPopupTransition(from:to:)` in popup content controller.
+Transitions are opt-in and require you to either use an `LNPopupImageView` image view in your popup content, which is discovered automatically by the system, or provide a view that will serve as the transition target/source by implementing `viewForPopupTransition(from:to:)` in the popup content controller.

 For optimal results, use an `LNPopupImageView` instance in your popup content view hierarchy, that displays the same image displayed in the popup bar's image view.
 By default, the system discovers the `LNPopupImageView` instance automatically, and will use that as the transition target/source.
 The system will smoothly transition between the popup bar's image view and the `LNPopupImageView` instance, taking into account the corner radii and shadow of the view.

 > [!TIP]
 > When relying on automatic discovery, there must only be a single `LNPopupImageView` instance in your popup content controller's view hierarchy, or results will be undefined.
 For more advanced scenarios where automatic discovery fails, implement `viewForPopupTransition(from:to:)` in your content controller to return the correct instance.